bisscay/DataStructures-Performance/README.md

 #### Week 2
 Focuses on implementations in the document package.

+A view on String immutability, memory models, interned strings and regular expressions.

 [Document class](https://github.com/bisscay/DataStructures-Performance/blob/main/MOOCTextEditor/src/document/Document.java)

 [BasicDocument class](https://github.com/bisscay/DataStructures-Performance/blob/main/MOOCTextEditor/src/document/BasicDocument.java)

 #### Week 3
-Centers on performance, below is a plot comparing two classes in the document package.
+Centers on performance (Asymptotic Analysis and Benchmarking), below is a plot comparing two classes in the document package.

 BasicDocument in blue has a steeper linear slope performing poorly as the input scales, compared to EfficientDocument in red.